bbfrederick/rapidtide/docs/theoryofoperation.rst

 of the search range increases, the spectral range of potentially confounding spectral peaks covers more of the sLFO frequency band.

-only perform the calculation on voxels exceeding 25% of the robust mean value (this is weird and will change).

 **Implications of pseudoperiodicity:** The extent to which pseudoperiodicity is a problem depends on the application.
 In the case of noise removal, where the goal is to remove the global sLFO signal,